groupserver/gs.content.base/README.txt

 =====

-A ``gs.content.base.SitePage`` is a concrete class that can be used for creating pages using just the ZMI.
+A ``gs.content.base.SitePage`` is a concrete class that can be used for creating pages using just ZCML.
 For example, the help-index is defined in ``gs.help`` using the following::

   <browser:page